doitintl/aws-eks-sample-templates/01-deploy-sample-application/README.md

 Follow the instructions after the EKS cluster configurations are completed.
 We will deploy a few core kubernetes objects and provision an external loadbalancer to access the application outside the EKS cluster.

+## Prerequisites

+- An active EKS cluster and kubectl is configured to the correct EKS cluster
+- Clone this repo to your local and set the current working directory to the cloned repo

 ## Create a Namespace

 In Kubernetes namespaces provide a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Run the below command to create namespace